 Requests will be maintained according to date and time of voucher request from eligible households.
-Families will be issued vouchers in a ratio of up to 5 requests pulled per 100 families drawn from the HCV Tenant Based wait list.
+Families will be issued vouchers in a ratio of up to 10 requests pulled per 100 families drawn from the HCV Tenant Based wait list.
+Families residing in project-based projects as a result of a RAD conversion of public housing units will have a preference over families in non RAD PBV projects.
+The preference points will be 30 points for PBV units as a result of a public housing conversion.